trevp/curve25519sigs/sigs.rst

 Acknowledgements
 =================
-Thanks to Robert Ransom, Mike Hamburg, Samuel Neves, and Christian Winnerlein for advice and feedback at different stages.
+Thanks to Robert Ransom, Mike Hamburg, Samuel Neves, and Christian Winnerlein for advice and feedback.

 References